 Citrix is a US software company reaching up to around 10,000 employees and still growing.

-It’s clear that there is a lot of work to when it comes to recruitment and engaging with candidates to help keep staffing levels high.
+It’s clear that there is a lot of work to do when it comes to recruitment and engaging with candidates to help keep staffing levels high.

-Not only is it a one-question survey, which would far increase the chances a candidate actually completing it compared to a more extensive survey, but it also gave Citrix one metric that they could use to measure the candidate experience across the entire company.
+Not only is it a one-question survey, which would increase the chances of a candidate actually completing it compared to a more extensive survey, but it also gave Citrix one metric that they could use to measure the candidate experience across the entire company.

 “Based on your candidate experience, how likely are you to recommend a friend or colleague to apply for a job at Citrix?”

-Below the question was an area where candidates could write comments about the score they gave.
+Below the question, candidates could also write comments about the score they gave.
 Additionally, candidates were asked in the email if they’d be willing to talk more about their experience, with many candidates saying yes.

 Melissa’s marketing team told her that anything above zero was a good score and after the first set of results came in, candidates had given Citrix an NPS of 28 for their candidate experience.

-Melissa worked to address the two biggest complaints candidates had: unprepared hiring managers and candidates enduring too many interviews with too many different people.
+Melissa worked to address the two biggest complaints candidates had; unprepared hiring managers and candidates enduring too many interviews with too many different people.

 Melissa also made it clear to hiring managers that they were the ones to make the final hiring decision, and therefore should have fewer people interviewing a single candidate so that the decision was streamlined.

 For recruiters, she required they explain to the hiring manager their role in the process during the intake meeting.
-That means everything from making sure the job description was strong, posting the job advertisement on their LinkedIn profile, the importance of interviewing to ensuring a smooth onboarding process.
+That meant everything from making sure the job description was strong, posting the job advertisement on their LinkedIn profile, the importance of interviewing to ensuring a smooth onboarding process.